Yusux/Korabli-chatrans/README.md

 ![Serving with API](docs/images/serving_with_api.png)

-~~The game is installed on the C drive because I only have an SSD 😭, although that's not a huge problem.
-Please support me if you can, such as giving this repo a star.~~
+~~The game is installed on the C drive because I only have one SSD 😭, although that's not a huge problem.
+Please support me if you can, such as giving this repository a star.~~

 Open the client and connect to the server.
 The messages will be sent to the client in real-time.
 The format of the messages is `[Time] Sender to Audience: Translated |Original|`.
 ![Serving with API - Connecting](docs/images/serving_with_api_connecting.png)